gbmhunter/blog/content/posts/2020/10-31-october-2020-updates/index.md

 * Added a page on the {{% link text="SOT-583 component package" src="/pcb-design/component-packages/sot-583-component-package" %}}.

+* Added a page on the {{% link text="SOT-883 component package" src="/pcb-design/component-packages/sot-883-component-package" %}}.

 * Added information about SOA (_Safe Operating Area_) graphs and how to use them to the {{% link text="MOSFET page" src="/electronics/components/transistors/mosfets#mosfet-safe-operating-areas" %}}